idawettergren/GenomeAnalysis/README.md

 ## To-maybe-do list
 * Write wiki
 * Move some commands from misc.txt into their own scripts
-* Remove fastqc, canu and bwa sub directories
-* Remove .sam file generated from the BWA alignment
+* Remove the .sam file generated from the BWA alignment
+* Remove the unsorted .bam file
-* Remove zip_files directory
+* Remove zip_files dir and the unzipped files from fastqc
-* Go back and add the pipeline to bwa_alignment
+* Add the pipeline suggested in the log to bwa_alignment
+*